jademene/Titanic-Survival-Classification-Model/README.md

 - Classifications algorithms considered
 - Hyperparameter tuning
 - Compare the best models
-- Predict survival of Titanic passengers
+- Predict the survival of Titanic passengers

-_Note: this was a collaborative task with three other peers in the inernational BABD master @ POLIMI General School of Management._
+_Note: this was a collaborative task with three other peers in the international BABD master @ POLIMI General School of Management._